 What makes Cafe Rio Dressing so flavorful?

-It’s the slightly sharp tomatillo flavor that makes this Cafe Rio Style Creamy Tomatillo Dressing so good, and when I have lots of tomatillos, I sometimes increase the number of tomatillos and decrease the amount of buttermilk in the ranch dressing.
-Do that if you’re a tomatillo fan like me and you want more tomatillo flavor.
-And this tasty dressing also has lots of flavor from cilantro, fresh-squeezed lime juice, and Green Tabasco sauce.
+It’s partly the slightly sharp tomatillo flavor that makes this Cafe Rio Style Creamy Tomatillo Dressing so good!
+When I have lots of tomatillos, I sometimes increase the number of tomatillos and decrease the amount of buttermilk in the ranch dressing.
+Try that if you want more tomatillo flavor.
+And this tasty dressing also has lots of other flavors from Ranch dressing mix, cilantro, fresh-squeezed lime juice, and Green Tabasco sauce.

-Options for the Tomatillos in Cafe Rio Rio Salad Dressing:
+Are fresh Tomatillos a must in Cafe Rio Rio Salad Dressing:

-I’ve seen various versions of this dressing around the web using canned tomatillos, but I always use fresh tomatillos when I make Cafe Rio Salad Dressing.
-However, there’s a note in the comments from someone who replaces the tomatillos with a little over a cup of Herdez Salsa Verde (affiliate link).
+I’ve seen versions of this dressing around the web using canned tomatillos, but I love to use fresh tomatillos when I make Cafe Rio Dressing.
+However, there’s a note in the comments from someone who replaces tomatillos with a little over a cup of Herdez Salsa Verde (affiliate link).
 I haven’t tried that myself, but I think it sounds great for a shortcut!

-An anonymous commenter left the tip of roasting the tomatillos before using them in the dressing, but I’ve tried it both ways and still feel that the roasting step is completely optional.
-If you’re trying the version with roasted tomatillos, cut them up and roast for 15-20 minutes in a 400F oven.
+An anonymous commenter shared the tip of roasting the tomatillos before using them in the dressing.
+I’ve tried it both ways and feel the roasting step is completely optional.
+(If you’re interested in trying the version with roasted tomatillos, cut them up and roast for 15-20 minutes in a 400F oven.
 Watch them, and remove when they start to get barely browned.)

 Cafe Rio Salad Dressing process shots collage